LeDavid17/Looknice/README.md

 ```

 ## Limitations
+* Works on view with derived table SQL code
-Works only on the first view defined in a Looker view file
+* Works only on the first view defined in a Looker view file